 This is a monumental event.
 This is the very end, the final judgment of God.
 John Phillips writes about this, some very interesting things regarding a comparison.
 Listen to what he said.
 “The holy land has been chosen by God as the stage upon which two crucial events take place.
 One on a mountain and one on a plain.
 Mount Calvary and the Plain of Megiddo are the two altars of sacrifice that dominate the history of the world.
 Both are blood baths.
 Both are the descent of wrath upon sin.
 Both are brought about by God’s bitterest foes.
-From each proceeds a supper, one a feast of remembrance for the people of God and the other a feast of retribution for the carry on.
+From each proceeds a supper: One a feast of remembrance for the people of God, and the other a feast of retribution for the carrion.
 At Mount Calvary there rang up the gates of heaven a victorious cry, ‘It is finished.’
-At the plain of Armageddon there rings down to earth an answering cry, ‘It is done,'" end quote.
+At the plain of Armageddon there rings down to earth an answering cry, ‘It is done.’”

 And I might add that the comparison is apt because the judgment on Calvary provided forgiveness and grace for sinners.
 The judgment at Megiddo provides destruction and damnation for sinners.
 On the first, Mount Calvary, Jesus Christ died for sinners.
 At the foot of the second mount, Mount Megiddo, sinners die themselves.
 Here then is another like the cross of God’s fierce judgments.
 In fact, the cross and the final judgment played out at Megiddo are the two most severe judgments that God brings upon the world as we know it.
 One is a saving judgment on sin, the other is a damning one.